Possible connection between the reflection symmetry and existence of equatorial circular orbit: Introduction

-In order to study any particular effect appearing from spacetime geometry, the ideal approach is to begin with orbital dynamics.
-Based on the fact how orbits behave in a given spacetime, more involved astrophysical searches are constructed.
-In Kerr, the orbital properties are well studied, and extensively explored in literature \cite{Wilkins:1972rs,o2014geometry,chandrasekhar1998mathematical}.
-Similar exploration is carried out for Kerr-NUT spacetime \cite{Jefremov:2016dpi,Mukherjee:2018dmm,Chakraborty:2019rna}, which violates the \ES, and describes an asymptotically non-flat geometry \cite{Newman:1963yy,LyndenBell:1996xj}.
-While in Kerr, we know stable/unstable equatorial circular orbits exist, the same is not true in the presence of NUT charge.
-In particular, neither stable nor unstable equatorial circular orbits can exist for massive or massless particles in Kerr-NUT spacetime \cite{Jefremov:2016dpi,Mukherjee:2018dmm}.
-In fact, this stark contrast between Kerr and Kerr-NUT is the primary source of our motivation to study further, and investigate whether \ES~and existence of the equatorial circular orbits can be generically connected.
+To study any particular effect appearing from spacetime geometry, the ideal approach is, to begin with, the orbital dynamics.
+Based on how orbits behave in a given spacetime, more involved astrophysical searches are constructed.
+In Kerr, the orbital properties are well studied and extensively explored in literature \cite{Wilkins:1972rs,o2014geometry,chandrasekhar1998mathematical}.
+Similar exploration is carried out for Kerr-NUT spacetime \cite{Jefremov:2016dpi,Mukherjee:2018dmm,Chakraborty:2019rna}, which violates the \ES~and describes an asymptotically nonflat geometry \cite{Newman:1963yy,LyndenBell:1996xj}.
+While in Kerr we know stable/unstable equatorial circular orbits exist, the same is not true in the presence of NUT charge.
+In particular, neither stable nor unstable equatorial circular orbits can exist for massive or massless particles in Kerr-NUT spacetime \cite{Jefremov:2016dpi, Mukherjee:2018dmm}.
+In fact, this stark contrast between Kerr and Kerr-NUT is the primary source of our motivation to study further and investigate whether \ES~and the existence of the equatorial circular orbits can be generically connected.
 We introduce a perturbative approach for confronting equatorial circular geodesics in geometries where \ES~is absent.
-By assuming that the orbits reside on the equatorial plane initially, we study the growth of perturbation in time, and aim to realize which parameters engineer any possible deviation from the equatorial plane.
-Assuming the perpendicular to $\theta=\pi/2$ is along z-axis, we consider the z-perturbation in our work.
-Due to the absence of the \ES, it is likely that the potential will not be an even function of z.
-As a result, there will be an intrinsic force in the z-direction that will lift the orbits from the equatorial plane.
-To study this in the context of a general stationary axis-symmetric metric we will consider Ernst potential and write metric components in terms of it.
+By assuming that the orbits reside on the equatorial plane initially, we study the growth of perturbation in time and aim to realize which parameters engineer any possible deviation from the equatorial plane.
+Assuming the perpendicular to $\theta=\pi/2$ is along the z axis, we consider the z perturbation in our work.
+Because of the absence of the \ES, it is likely that the potential will not be an even function of z.
+As a result, there will be an intrinsic force in the z direction that will lift the orbits from the equatorial plane.
+To study this in the context of a general stationary axis-symmetric metric we will consider Ernst's potential and write metric components in terms of it.